FAQs

 What construction method is being applied to the WALK Bridge?

 CTDOT employs a Construction Manager/General Contractor (CM/GC) process.
-CM/GC is an innovative project delivery method where the contractor acts as Construction Manager during design and advises CTDOT on schedule, phasing, constructability, materials availability, risk, and cost.
+CM/GC is an innovative project delivery method where the contractor acts as the Construction Manager during design and advises CTDOT on schedule, phasing, constructability, materials availability, risk, and cost.
 This integrated team approach, involving the contractor early in the project, adds value by reducing construction duration and impacts, improving construction sequencing and reducing overall risk.

 Is the WALK Bridge team coordinating with neighboring construction projects?